 That means that yes, you can have half of this cake by yourself.

-The tart filling is what makes this so delicious and not need any icing or topping but the buttery cake itself is like a light coffee cake that pairs perfectly with the cranberries inside.
+The tart filling is what makes this so delicious and does not need any icing or topping but the buttery cake itself is like a light coffee cake that pairs perfectly with the cranberries inside.

-If you use an open-top baking ban, you also get the added bonus of the crisp crust that forms on top.
+If you use an open-top baking ban, you also get the bonus of the crisp crust that forms on top.